Sahib Singh Sokhey: World Health Organization and later life

 In 1949, General Sokhey retired from the directorship of the Haffkine Institute after a 17-year tenure.
 During a visit to Bombay, Brock Chisholm, the Director-General of the World Health Organization, met Sokhey; impressed by his achievements, he offered Sokhey the post of Assistant Director General (Technical Services) in the WHO, with the responsibility for epidemiology, health statistics and biological standardisation.
 Sokhey served in this position in Geneva until 1952, when he completed his term and returned to India.
 In 1952, he was nominated to the Rajya Sabha, the upper house of Parliament, retiring a few years later.
 In 1953–54, Sokhey obtained the assistance of Soviet officials to build a large public-sector pharmaceutical plant in India, today known as Indian Drugs and Pharmaceuticals Limited (IDPL).

 In his retirement, Sokhey chaired the All-India Peace Council and the Pharmaceutical and Drugs Committee of the CSIR.
 In 1962, he became a personal advisor to the Director-General of the CSIR, Syed Hussein Zahir, and was appointed an Emeritus Scientist in 1965.
 He died at his New Delhi residence on 24 October 1971, aged 83.

 Personal life

 Sokhey was married to Leila Roy (1899-1947), a famous kathak dancer known as "Madame Menaka."
 Lady Sokhey spent much of her career travelling across India and Europe with her dance troupe.
 Her death in 1947 left Sokhey a lonely widower.
 The couple had no children, and Sokhey never remarried.

-Sokhey was a voracious reader, with a good understanding of classical Indian art.
-A close friend of Prime Minister Jawaharlal Nehru, he was a convinced leftist with a deep admiration for Communism and the Soviet Union.
+Sokhey was a reader, with an appreciation of classical Indian art.
+A friend of Prime Minister Jawaharlal Nehru, he was a leftist, and adovcated in favour of Communism and the Soviet Union.